-We have already seen that in his undertakings for the wellbeing of people Chavara had an inclusive thinking.
-He made sure that all sections of the society should benefit from his and the congregation's services.
-The greatest gift he could offer was the Christian faith which the traditional St Thomas Christians had generally thought was the prerogative of high caste people.
+2Mundadan 2008: 257; Bernard 1989: 230, 235.
+For more details about Chavara's contributions in the field of education see Kochumuttom 2014: 114-116 and 249-251 of which the present description is an abridged version. could offer was the Christian faith which the traditional St Thomas Christians had generally thought was the prerogative of high caste people.
 That should be the reason why in earlier centuries they did not take much interest in sharing the faith with the people of lower social classes.
-It was overcoming this prejudice that Chavara opened catechumenates for Īzhavas and Pulayas, where they were provided not only with spiritual instruction but also the bodily needs like food and clothing.
+It was overcoming this prejudice that Chavara opened catechumenates for Izhavas and Pulayas, where they were provided not only with spiritual instruction but also the bodily needs like food and clothing.
 Even while opening public schools he made it a point that they should also include arrangements for the members of Dalit groups, although because of the then insurmountable social resistance he was unable to let them sit in the same classrooms as other students.
+Chavara's concern for the poor is clearly expressed in the testament that he wrote to his people of Kainakari Parish in February 1868.1 This letter has become famous as Loving Father's Parting Wish.
+In it he says that a day spent without doing any good to others is lost, and that helping the needy is everybody's basic duty.2 He again insists on the prompt payment of just wages and the human way of dealing with labourers.3 Chavara further persuaded the society at large to undertake works of charity in a more organized and sustainable manner.
+He meant works which will benefit the poor and suffering not only in their bodily needs but also the mental and spiritual ones.
+This is the subject matter of his second letter of 15 October 1869 to the same Kainakari 1CWC IV 1990): 102-117.; CSK IV (1986): 132-149.